castroisabel/MLE-udacity/deep-learning-topics-with-cv-&-nlp/README.md

 - Change the number of data loader processes.

 ## Model Deployment
-**TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

-**TODO** Remember to provide a screenshot of the deployed active endpoint in Sagemaker.
+Finally, we deployed the endpoint using the "ml.m5.large" instance type along with the "deploy_endpoint.py" script for setup.